patternfly-labs/ui-builder/README.md

 A new side view should pop up.
 It might be necessary to expand the width of the side view to show the elements properly (due to the code still being WIP).

-If you make changes in patternfly-builder run `npm run build:ui`
+If you make changes under src/builder run `npm run build:ui`

-If you make changes under src run `npm run build:vs`
+If you make any other changes under src run `npm run build:vs`